hoodiehq/hood.ie/_posts/2016-04-22-middle-aged-CMS-glitch.md

 [Prince remembered in Silicon Valley as innovator, advocate for Black youth](http://www.usatoday.com/story/tech/news/2016/04/21/prince-van-jones-yeswecode-qeyno-labs-silicon-valley-diversity/83346648/)

->Every time you see a black kid wearing a hoodie, you say: There's a thug.
-If you see a white kid wearing hoodie, you say: There's Mark Zuckerberg," (Van) Jones told USA TODAY last year.
-I said, 'That's because of racism.
-And Prince said, 'Maybe so, or maybe you civil rights guys haven't created enough Mark Zuckerbergs.'
+>Every time you see a black kid wearing a hoodie, you say: ‘There’s a thug.
+If you see a white kid wearing hoodie, you say: There’s Mark Zuckerberg,’ (Van) Jones told USA TODAY last year.
+I said, ‘That’s because of racism.
+And Prince said, ‘Maybe so, or maybe you civil rights guys haven’t created enough Mark Zuckerbergs.’

 [The Internet of Emotional Things](https://www.smashingmagazine.com/2016/04/designing-for-the-internet-of-emotional-things/)